History of the Peloponnesian War: Sources

 The History is notoriously reticent about its sources.
 Thucydides almost never names his informants and alludes to competing versions of events only a handful of times.
 This is in marked contrast to Herodotus, who frequently mentions multiple versions of his stories and allows the reader to decide which is true.
 Instead, Thucydides strives to create the impression of a seamless and irrefutable narrative.
 Nevertheless, scholars have sought to detect the sources behind the various sections of the History.
-For example, the narrative after Thucydides' exile (4.108ff.) seems to focus on Peloponnesian events more than the first four books, leading to the conclusion that he had greater access to Peloponnesian sources at that time.
+For example, the narrative after Thucydides' exile (4.108ff) seems to focus on Peloponnesian events more than the first four books, leading to the conclusion that he had greater access to Peloponnesian sources at that time.

 Frequently, Thucydides appears to assert knowledge of the thoughts of individuals at key moments in the narrative.
 Scholars have asserted that these moments are evidence that he interviewed these individuals after the fact.
 However, the evidence of the Sicilian Expedition argues against this, since Thucydides discusses the thoughts of the generals who died there and whom he would have had no chance to interview.
 Instead it seems likely that, as with the speeches, Thucydides is looser than previously thought in inferring the thoughts, feelings, and motives of principal characters in his History from their actions, as well as his own sense of what would be appropriate or likely in such a situation.

 Critical evaluations

 The historian J. B. Bury writes that the work of Thucydides "marks the longest and most decisive step that has ever been taken by a single man towards making history what it is today.”

-Historian H. D. Kitto feels that Thucydides wrote about the Peloponnesian War not because it was the most significant war in antiquity but because it caused the most suffering.
+Historian H. D. F. Kitto feels that Thucydides wrote about the Peloponnesian War not because it was the most significant war in antiquity but because it caused the most suffering.
 Indeed, several passages of Thucydides' book are written "with an intensity of feeling hardly exceeded by Sappho herself."